 The first thing we looked at was the type of honey included and any supporting ingredients.
-Advanced Clinical’s Manuka Honey provides a high-quality anti-inflammatory product to combat eczema, which is why it made our list.
-However, it ranked last since the actual concentration of honey was fairly low.
+Balm of Gilead Manuka Honey Cream provides a high-quality anti-inflammatory product to combat eczema, which is why it made our list.
+However, it ranked last since the actual concentration of honey was not clear.
 Era Organics made the list for providing an infant-safe honey product.
 Despite being effective and high-quality, it was also ranked lower for not including any honey.

 Green leaf naturals found its way to the middle of our list for providing a potent eczema and psoriasis cream that contained proven ingredients such as honey and aloe vera.
 While it does provide a lot of useful ingredients, this can be an issue for people with sensitive skin – which is why it wasn’t ranked higher.

 Of all the types of honey available, we preferred manuka honey for it’s wide range of benefits.
-Bee Real Advanced Skin Cream took 5th spot for providing powerful skin healing ingredients such as manuka honey, aloe vera, and vitamin E. Again, its wide range of ingredients could cause issues in persons with sensitive skin.
-Manuka People’s Organic Skin Cream made the top 3 for providing an effective, yet minimalistic eczema honey formulation.
-It’s certified by New Zealand as authentic manuka honey, making it one of the purest products on the list.
-Nature’s Gold Manuka Power used concentrated manuka honey to provide one of the most potent formula’s on the market.
+Elizabeth Parker Naturals Baby Eczema Cream took 5th spot for providing powerful skin healing ingredients such as manuka honey, aloe vera, and cocoa butter.
+Again, its wide range of ingredients could cause issues in persons with sensitive skin.
+Honey Skin used concentrated manuka honey to provide one of the most potent formula’s on the market.
 It’s the best option for people wanting to exploit the power of manuka honey for treating skin issues.

-Our top pick, YoRo Naturals, contains organically certified manuka honey, olive oil, beeswax, and grapeseed oil to help manage and treat skin inflammations issues.
+Our top pick, Manuka People, contains organically certified manuka honey, olive oil, and beeswax to help manage and treat skin inflammations issues.
 This combination of ingredients helps to reduce inflammation while moisturizing the skin at the same time.
 Its minimalist formula eliminates a lot of skin sensitivity issues, making it one of the most useful products on the market for treating eczema.